Hide this website

-3. Learn what can happen if you don’t have a Power of Attorney
+3. Learn what can happen if you do not have a Power of Attorney

 Making a lets you choose someone you trust to look after your money and property.

-If you don't have a Power of Attorney for Property and become of managing your money and property, one of the following may happen:
+If you do not have a Power of Attorney for Property and become of managing your money and property, one of the following may happen:

 • You may be able to make a Power of Attorney for Property.
 Even if you're not capable of managing your property, you might still be of making a Power of Attorney for Property.
 If you want to do this, try to get legal help.